Brandonlee-2002/Stringing-Analysis/README.md

 ### 🔑 Key Takeaways
 - AX88D Pro (including the 3rd Gen) is the most popular because it is marketed as one of the best doubles head-heavy rackets.
+- Most players prefer BG66UM because it is a high repulsion string.
+High repulsion means power inexchange for durability.
+The string is very thin as a result and pop quicker than most strings, especially strung at max recommended tension.
 -